Do you like getting paid?

 Regular invoicing for regular income

 Never feel like you are pestering a client by invoicing them.
-You are not a charity worker and you have earned the money owed to you so invoice regularly and consistently.
+You are not a charity worker, and you have earned money owed to you so invoice regularly and consistently.

 As a self-employed freelancer, you might need to invoice your customers every week.
 Establishing a routine like this helps to avoid forgetting to bill someone and more importantly it helps to get you paid faster and on a regular basis.

-So you invoiced someone it’s been a few days and you have received no response.
-This doesn’t necessarily mean that your client’s intention is to not pay.
+So you invoiced someone it’s been a few days, and you have received no response.
+Late payment doesn’t necessarily mean that your client’s intention is not to pay.
 They may have merely forgotten all about it and let it innocently slip their mind or lost your invoice among the pile of paperwork on their desk.
 If the payment due date is fast approaching, there is absolutely nothing wrong with sending them a friendly reminder.
 Drop them an email, text or give them a quick call and let them know their payment is required.